2015–16 Auburn Tigers women's basketball team

 The 2015–16 Auburn Tigers women's basketball team represented Auburn University during the 2015–16 NCAA Division I women's basketball season.
-The Tigers, led by fourth year head coach Terri Williams-Flournoy, played their home games at Auburn Arena and were members of the Southeastern Conference.
-They finished the season 20–13, 8–8 in SEC play to finish in a 3-way tie for seventh place.
+The Tigers, led by fourth-year head coach Terri Williams-Flournoy, played their home games at Auburn Arena and were members of the Southeastern Conference.
+They finished the season 20–13, 8–8 in SEC play to finish in a three-way tie for seventh place.
 They advanced to the quarterfinals of the SEC women's tournament, where they lost to South Carolina.
-They received an at-large to the NCAA women's tournament, where they defeated St. John's in the first before losing to Baylor in the second round.
+They received an at-large bid to the NCAA women's tournament, where they defeated St. John's in the first before losing to Baylor in the second round.